Ida and George Eliot Prize

-The recipient will be notified in March before the annual meeting at which the presentation will be made.
-The recipient receives a certificate at the association’s annual meeting and a cash award of $200 after the annual meeting.
-The recipient assumes all costs of attending the meeting and the ceremony at which the presentation is made.
-If there are no appropriate candidates, the association may elect not to award the prize in a given year.
+The recipient will be notified in March and receive and a cash award of $200 after the annual conference.
+If there are no appropriate candidates, the association may elect not to make the award in a given year.

 Ready to Submit an Application?